solana-labs/solana/docs/src/implemented-proposals/multi-level-multi-iterator-scheduler.md

 title: Multi-Level Multi-Iterator Scheduler
 ---

+## Problem

+Transactions are currently selected for execution independently by each banking stage thread.
+When selected transactions conflict with one another, they are retried later.
+This has motivated a move to a central scheduling thread, which selects non-conflicting transactions that get sent to the banking stage threads for execution.
+Many ideas have been proposed for how the central scheduler algorithm should work, and this proposal is yet another one.
+This proposal aims to be effective, but a smaller change from the current in-thread scheduling algorithm than other proposed designs.

+The proposed algorithm dynamically identifies conflicting transactions queues, and schedules by selecting transactions from those queues in priority order.

 ## Background

 We have proposed graph-based scheduling in the past, however, as a hold-over until we implement those the current scheduler has been modified to use a multi-iterator approach.
 This approach significantly improves single-threaded throughput in situations with high-contention - and lends itself to a straight-forward stepping stone to graph-based scheduling, with a few modifications.